Promoting Teaching and Learning to Address Democratic Erosion

 Course

-We make it easy for interested faculty to start teaching about democratic backsliding by offering a full curriculum, which includes a syllabus, lesson plans, reading guidelines, class activities and assessments, as well as ideas for how to adapt the course to different student populations and class formats.
+We make it easy for faculty to start teaching about democratic backsliding by offering a full curriculum, which includes a syllabus, readings, lesson plans, reading summaries, and in-class activities and assessments, as well as ideas for how to adapt the course to different student populations and class formats.

 Universities